 Meet for a get to know before you engage in longer activities (e.g. a hike) to get a better impression of the other person.
 For example, you could meet in a cafe, take a picture of yourself and your acquaintance, and send it to a friend or post it on Instagram.

-Report anyone that behaves suspiciously or offends you in the Facebook group to us: If you feel uncomfortable with anyone, please let us know.
+Report anyone that behaves suspiciously or offends you If you feel uncomfortable with anyone, please report them to the administrators of the group or platform.

 Never share financial information that could be used to access your financial accounts (for example, PayPal login and password, bank account info)